 However, some of these leaders are also “cruel, tyrannical, [and] fuel workplace misery,” as Christian authors, Gary Chapman, Paul White, and Harold Myra describe.
 These “toxic” leaders are just as present in Christian organizations as in non-Christian ones according to Rob Hay, Principle of Redcliffe College.

-Christian psychiatrist, Diana Langberg says, “When people have been traumatized, they repeat things over and over, trying to grasp what cannot be understood and trying to carry what is unbearable.“ She says it is important for us to have a safe place to share the “unbearable” over and over until we find spiritual and emotional resolution.
+Christian psychiatrist, Diane Langberg says, “When people have been traumatized, they repeat things over and over, trying to grasp what cannot be understood and trying to carry what is unbearable.“ She says it is important for us to have a safe place to share the “unbearable” until we find spiritual and emotional resolution.

-I look forward to hearing your story and sharing my own.
-We want the pearls – people who truly desire to serve the Lord in the workplace in humility – to share their suffering under the swine.
+We want the people who truly desire to serve the Lord in the workplace in humility to share their suffering under the swine.

 I look forward to hearing the ways each of us and the church community can learn and grow from your experience.

 The names and places of these stories are kept confidential.
 We believe that it is more helpful for others to not be distracted by actual names when learning from the principles taught through their stories.